 Special Evenings at Sahara Sam’s Oasis (SEAS)

 Sahara Sam’s Oasis offers fun and judgement free experiences the entire family can enjoy.
 Each event, which is made possible by SAMBULANCE Saftey Squad, takes into consideration the sensory needs of children with special needs.
 There are quiet rooms available, modified lighting and sound, limited ticket sales and a relaxed dress code.
 Arcade games are also turned of and lifeguards use their whistles sparingly.
-The next SEAS events is May 19.
-To learn more read our recent review of this sensory friendly experience.
+The next SEAS events is October 13.
+To learn more read our review of this sensory friendly experience.

 AMC Sensory Friendly Films

 AMC has proudly partnered with the Autism Society to offer sensory friendly movie experiences.
 During these events, the lights are on, the sound is lowered and kids can move about the theatre as needed.
 The films take place 2nd and 4th Tuesday and Saturday and include new releases such as Boss Baby, Smurfs and Guardians of the Galaxy Vol. 2.
 Check your local AMC for times and details.

 Sky Zone Cares